-1. Click the "Loop" icon (orange tab, third from left) and drag and drop the loop command onto the workspace.
+1. Click the "Loop" icon (orange tab, third from left) and drag and drop the loop command onto the

-- 2. Click on the Infinity sign on the loop command and select U=ultrasonic sensor then select proximity.
-Then verify the sensor settings :
+2. Click on the Infinity sign on the loop command and select U=ultrasonic workspace.

 - a.
 Select distance in inches

 - b.
 Compare Type<4

 - c.
 Threshold value =50